cjyuan/cyf-notes/SDC-Complexity.md

 What was the value of `node.next` before this line?

-The code in `linked_list_test.py` expects both `.next` and `.previous` properties of the removed node to be assigned `None`.
-Currently your implementation could not pass the tests.
+Could you look up why, in a doubly linked List  implementation, assigning `.next` and `.previous` of the removed node to `None` a good practice?

-Note: Do you know the why it is a good practice to assign `.next` and `.previous` of the removed node to `None`?
+No change required.

 ---